-A Kiwi firefighter battling the Australian bush fires says the worst isn't over yet
+A Kiwi firefighter battling the Australian bushfires says the worst isn't over yet

 "In a typical day, we might drive two hours for a start, and then walk another hour or two just to get to the fire line."

-Strike team leader Bruce James praised the team for their 'military-like' focus.
+Strike team leader Bruce James praised the team for their "military-like" focus.

 "It tends to be 14-16 hour days and you've just got to be very disciplined.
 As soon as you get back, you almost run through the shower and get to sleep."